Frequently Asked Questions

 If these courses are completed prior to being admitted to the program, students will carry a lighter course load during the academic year.
 It is not possible for students to reduce the total number of years of study.
-Students who have earned credits for courses required for the Pharmacy degree should keep in mind that in order to qualify for student loans, bursaries or scholarships.
-Students are required to take 30 credit hours per academic year.
+Students who earn credits for courses required for the Pharmacy degree should keep in mind that in order to qualify for student loans, bursaries or scholarships, students are required to take 30 credit hours per academic year.
 Therefore, taking additional elective courses (which do not count towards the degree) may be desireable.

 All students will be admitted to the first year of the program.
 Students who receive transfer credit for courses in the program will have a reduced course load in the years in which exemptions are granted.
 Since the program includes a number of courses (for which equivalent courses are not offered elsewhere) and the previous year of the program always serves as a pre-requisite year, it is not possible for successful applicants to be eligible for direct entry to an upper year of study.